 Legislation Brief description AEO handling Basis Industrial sector Α. Energy Policy Act of 1992 (EPACT92) a.
 Motor efficiency standards Specifies minimum efficiency levels for a variety of motor types and sizes.
 New motors must meet the standards.
 Standard specified in EPACT92.
 10 CFR 431. b.
 Boiler efficiency standards Specifies minimum combustion efficiency for package boilers larger than 300,000 Btu/hr.
 Natural Gas boilers: 80 percent, oil boilers: 83 percent.
 All package boilers are assumed to meet the efficiency standards.
 While the standards do not apply to field-erected boilers, which are typically used in steam-intensive industries, we assume they meet the standard in the AEO.
-B. Clean Air Act Amendments (CAAA90) a.
+EPACT92.
+10 CFR 431. В. Clean Air Act Amendments (CAAA90) a.
 Process emissions Numerous process emissions requirements for specified industries and/or activities.
 Not modeled because they are not directly related to energy projections.
-CAAA90, 40 CFR 60.
+CAAA90, 40 CFR 60. b.
 Emissions related to hazardous/ toxic substances Numerous emissions requirements relative to hazardous and/or toxic substances.
 Not modeled because they are not directly related to energy projections.
 CAAA90, 40 CFR 60. c.
-Industrial ${\rm SO_2}$ emissions Sets annual limit for industrial SO_2 emissions at 5.6 million tons.
+Industrial SO 2 emissions Sets annual limit for industrial SO_2 emissions at 5.6 million tons.
 If limit is reached, specific regulations could be implemented.
 Industrial SO 2 emissions are not projected to reach the limit (Source: EPA, National Air Pollutant Emissions Trends:1990-1998, EPA-454/R-00-002, March 2000, p.
 4-3.)
 CAAA90, Section 406 (42 USC 7651) d.
-Industrial boiler hazardous air pollutants Requires industrial boilers and process heaters to meet emissions limits on HAPs to comply with the Maximum Achievable Control Technology (MACT) floor. reconsideration rule.
-EPA intends to defer enforcement until they issue a final U.S. Environmental Protection Agency, National Emissions Standards for Hazardous Air Pollutants for Industrial, Commercial, and Institutional Boilers and Process Heatrates, 40 CFR Part 63; EPA No Action Assurance Letters. e.
+Industrial boiler hazardous air pollutants Requires industrial boilers and process heaters to conduct periodic tune-ups or meet emissions limits on HAPs to comply with the Maximum Achieveable Control Technology (MACT) Floor.
+Regulations finalized December 2012.
+Costs of compliance that are not offset by efficiency gains (non-recoverable costs) modeled as an additional capital cost in the Macroeconomic Activity Module (MAM) based on proposed regulations as of September 2012 Agency, National Emissions Standards for Hazardous Air Pollutants for Industrial, Commercial, and Institutional Boilers, Major Source (40 CFR e.
 Emissions from stationary diesel engines Requires engine manufacturers to meet the same emission standards as nonroad diesel engines.
 Fully effective in 2011.
 New stationary engines meet the standards.
 40 CFR Parts 60, 85, 89, 94, 1039, 1065, and 1068.
 C. Energy Policy Act of 2005 (EPACT05) a.
 Physical energy intensity Voluntary commitments to reduce physical energy intensity by 2.5 percent annually for 2007-2016.
 Not modeled because participation is voluntary; actual reductions will depend on future, unknown commitments.
 EPACT2005, Section 106 (42 USC 15811) b.
-Mineral components of cement of concrete Increase in mineral component of Federally procured cement or concrete.
+Mineral components of cement of concrete Increase in mineral component of federally procured cement or concrete.
 EPACT2005, Section 108 (42 USC 6966). c.
 Tax credits for coke oven Provides a tax credit of \$3.00 per barrel oil equuivalent, limited to 4000 barrels per day average.
 Applies to most producers of coal coke or coke gas.
 Not modeled because no impact on U.S. coke plant activity is anticipated.
 EPACT2005, Section 1321 (29 USC 29).